uiceds/syllabus/manuscript.md

 * Operate the Julia language programming interface, using both the REPL and Pluto notebooks
-* Use variables, arrays, conditional statements, loops, and functions to write process data using Julia
+* Use variables, arrays, conditional statements, loops, and functions to process data using Julia
 * Use Julia's built-in and library functions to operate on text and data
 * Solve systems of equations using linear algebra in the Julia language
 * Debug Julia programs to fix programming errors